prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 The second argument, `requestInfo`, is for extra information and helper methods provided by the core framework.
 For now, this just includes `requestInfo.PbsEntryPoint` which is commonly used to determine if the request is for AMP or Long Form Video Ad Pods.
 This object will be expanded in the future to also include currency conversion and extension unmarshalling helper methods.

-The `MakeRequests` method is expected to return a slice (kinda like a C# `List`) of `adapters.RequestData` objects representing the HTTP calls to be sent to your bidding server and a slice of `error` for any issues encountered creating them.
+The `MakeRequests` method is expected to return a slice (similar to a C# `List`) of `adapters.RequestData` objects representing the HTTP calls to be sent to your bidding server and a slice of type `error` for any issues encountered creating them.
 If there are no HTTP calls or if there are no errors, please return `nil` for both return values.
 Neither slices may contain `nil` elements.

+{: .alert.alert-info :}
+HTTP calls to your bidding server will automatically prefer GZIP compression.
+You should not specify it yourself using headers.
+You don't have to worry about decompressing the response in `MakeBids` either, as that will be taken care of automatically.

 An Impression may define multiple sizes and/or multiple ad formats.
 If your bidding server limits requests to a single ad placement, size, or format, then your adapter will need to split the Impression into multiple calls and merge the responses.